coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 });
 ```

-Remember that this is a randomizer?
+Remember how this is a randomizer?
 We should check that the ranking changes between queries:

 ```ts
 it('should return different ranking function expressions for each query', () => {